chrisgrieser/nvim-chainsaw/README.md

 > The strings may not include line breaks.
 If you want to use multi-line log
 > statements, use a list of strings instead, each string representing one line.

-### The global lua function `Chainsaw`
+### The global pretty-logging function `Chainsaw()`
 <img alt="Showcase nvim-lua-debug function" width=75% src="https://github.com/user-attachments/assets/39681485-f077-421f-865d-c65a7c35a3c3">

-**Experimental:** The plugin provides a globally accessible function `Chainsaw`, specially designed for debugging `nvim_lua`.
+The plugin provides a globally accessible function `Chainsaw()`, specifically designed for debugging `nvim_lua`.
 Given a variable, it pretty-prints the variable, its name, and the location of the log statement call, all in a much more concise manner.

 **Requirements:** A notification plugin like [nvim-notify](https://github.com/rcarriga/nvim-notify) or